by Dan Swanson

 Black Wolf and Jack Weston taught Mel to ‘tickle’ fish, while the other heroes searched for something they could knock down with their new weapons.
 Nobody else had any luck, but they brought back firewood.
-Gary used a shoelace to make a fire bow and had a fire going shortly.
+Roger used a shoelace to make a fire bow and had a fire going shortly.
 It was tough to clean and gut fish with rocks and sharp sticks, but they managed to feed themselves.
 Black Wolf kept the guts and other leftovers, wrapping them in some big leaves.

 “Never discard what may be useful.
 Never retain what is worthless.”
 He stopped and waited.
 Someone always took the bait.
 This time, it wasn’t Mel as he expected, but Jack Armstrong.